-Lavetta Yeahquo, 5 NW 5th Street, Lawton, OK, stated she is representing Westwin Resistance.
-She requested that Westwin be shut down to look at environmental impact.
+Lavetta Yeahquo, 5 NW 5th Street, Lawton, OK, stated she is representing Westwin Resistanc She requested that Westwin be shut down to look at environmental impact.
 She wants an opportunity to read about what is going on.

 At this time, several audience members began yelling, "Shut it down" repeatedly.
-Mayor Booker asked the audience to cease and desist three times and warned that they would be removed from the meeting.
+Mayor Booke asked the audience to cease and desist three times and warned that they would be removed from the meeting.
 Mayor Booker asked that the City Manager direct the police officers come forward.
 Mayor Booker asked again that the audience members cease and desist.
 The audience members continued to chant, "shut it down", and Mayor Booker requested that the City Manager have the citizens removed from the building.

-JR Warren, 2418 NW 82nd Street, Lawton, OK, stated thanked Ratliff and his team for getting the holes in the road repaired.
-He also stated the Republican Party will have their annual meeting on March 2, 2024 at 9AM at the Prairie Building.
+JR Warren, 2418 NW 82nd Street, Lawton, OK, stated thanked Ratliff and his team for getting holes in the road repaired.
+He also stated the Republican Party will have their annual meeting (March 2, 2024 at 9AM at the Prairie Building.

-Connie Wood, 6432 NW Arrowhead Drive, Lawton, OK, stated she is also part of the Westwin Resistance and asked what other industrial facilities would want to build next to an experimental cobalt plant.
+Connie Wood, 6432 NW Arrowhead Drive, Lawton, OK, stated she is also part of the Westwin Resistance and asked what other industrial facilities would want to build next to an experiment cobalt plant.

 Melinda McCool, 1425 SW Jefferson Avenue, Lawton, OK.
-She stated she is blind and deaf and has voiced her opinion at a previous meeting about the discrimination and harassment that she is experiencing.
-She submitted a request to speak with the Mayor and her Councilmember, but she has not received a response.
-The following items are considered to be routine by the City Council and will be enacted with one motion.
-Should discussion be desired on an item, that item will be removed from the Consent Agenda prior to action and considered separately.
+She stated she is blind and deaf ar has voiced her opinion at a previous meeting about the discrimination and harassment that she experiencing.
+She submitted a request to speak with the Mayor and her Councilmember, but s has not received a response.